First Russian circumnavigation: Scientific Equipment

-Besides, on June 13, 1803, Commerce Minister Count Rumyantsev suggested to Krusenstern finding and exploring Hashima Island allegedly seen by Dutch and Spanish sailors.
-To define geographic coordinates, Krusenstern and astronomer Horner constantly checked Chronometer watch.
-They also tried to fix the meteorological data regularly, but, taking into consideration the situation on the ship and general lack of scientific aims, they did not conduct night observations; and could have taken breaks from conducting data for a day or more.
-Moreover, ship rolling changed chronometer data significantly and later in Japan, the apparatus broke.
-Temperature on Nadezhda was measured in Réaumur scale, on Neva – in Fahrenheit.
-According to Yuly Shokalsky 's assessment, it was the first time during the expedition when vertical assessments of deep-ocean temperatures were measured.
-Measurements were carried out via the so-called "Galsov's machine" which was practically just a primitive bathometer in the form of a copper cylinder with valves, inside of which there was a mercury thermometer.
-Systematic observations were only possible on the time of stop in Nagasaki from October 11, 1804, to April 17, 1805.
-Krusenstern personally measured temperature, pressure, humidity, atmospheric transparency, direction, strength and duration of the wind, thunderstorms, clouds, fogs, dew and other meteorological phenomena at 8 am, 4 pm and 8 pm.
+On June 13, 1803, Commerce Minister Count Rumyantsev suggested that Krusentern find Hashima Island, allegedly seen by Dutch and Spanish sailors.
+To define geographic coordinates, Krusenstern and astronomer Horner used a Chronometer watch.
+However, the ship's rolling changed chronometer data significantly, and later, in Japan, the apparatus broke.
+The temperature on the Nadezhda was measured in the Réaumur scale, and on the Neva in Fahrenheit.
+According to Yuly Shokalsky, this was the first expedition where vertical assessments of deep-ocean temperatures were measured.
+Measurements were carried out via the so-called "Galsov's machine," a primitive bathometer in the form of a copper cylinder with valves, inside of which there was a mercury thermometer.
+Systematic observations were only possible during the stop in Nagasaki from October 11, 1804, to April 17, 1805.
+Krusenstern personally measured temperature, pressure, humidity, atmospheric transparency, direction, strength, duration of the wind, thunderstorms, clouds, fogs, dew, and other meteorological phenomena at 8 am, 4 pm, and 8 pm.

-Nadezhda had a library with personal book collections of officers and scientists.
-The basis was the Krusenstern's book collection that is now stored in the Central Naval Library.
-All books that were on the voyage (around 48) have Krusenstern's note "Nadezhda, 1803–1806".
-Besides atlases and maps (15 different authors including James Cook, Louis Antoine de Bougainville, Aaron Arrowsmith, and others), nautical plans, works on astronomy and mathematics, descriptions of travels that worked as sailing directions.
-Krusenstern thought that Antoine François Prévost 's publication "Mémoires et aventures d 'un homme de qualité qui s'est retiré du monde" was so important that later he even passed it to Kotzebue, thus the book travelled around the world twice.
+The Nadezhda had a library with the personal books of officers and scientists, including Krusenstern's book collection, now stored in the Central Naval Library.
+All books on the voyage (around 48) have Krusenstern's note "Nadezhda, 1803–1806."
+The collection contained atlases and maps, nautical plans, works on astronomy and mathematics, and descriptions of travels that worked as sailing directions.
+Krusenstern thought that Antoine François Prévost's publication "Mémoires et aventures d 'un homme de qualité qui s'est retiré du monde" was so important that later he even passed it to Kotzebue: the book travelled around the world twice.